 Special categories of the population (school children, disabled persons and senior citizens) pay only 50% of the full ticket price for some events.
-Rebates for university students are also available from selected theatres, museums, etc. There are also reduced cards or tickets available such as the "Zagreb ticket" or "Dubrovnik card" which can be used to buy cheaper tickets for various cultural events.
+Rebates for university students are also available from selected theatres, museums, etc. There are also reduced cards or tickets available such as the "Zagreb ticket" or "Dubrovnik card" which can be used to buy cheaper tickets for various cultural events, but which are primarily oriented towards tourists.
 Other cities in Croatia are introducing different incentives in order to increase participation.

 Number of cinematéques is minimal - kino "Tuškanac" in Zagreb and Kinoteka "Zlatna vrata" in Split offer film programmes with special focus on audiovisual heritage; Art kino Croatia with similar programme opened in Rijeka in 2009.
-The first cinema specialised for documentary films in the region of South-eastern Europe opened in Zagreb in June 2009.
-Dokukino KIC (http://www.dokukino.net) shows only high quality documentary films, and its' programme runs during the whole year.
+The first cinema specialised for documentary films in the region of South-eastern Europe opened in Zagreb in June 2009 - Dokukino however, currently it is based only as a programme in various different venues.
 The organiser, NGO Restarted and Cultural Information Centre - KIC collaborate with various festivals in Croatia and in the region.